Generalized Penalty for Circular Coordinate Representation: Discussion

-In conclusion, we provide a novel method of non-linear dimension reduction and visualization method, namely circular coordinate representation with a generalized penalty.
-Our method comes with explicit roughness control in terms of generalized penalty functions and extends the circular coordinates representation \citep{de2011persistent}.
+In conclusion, we provide a novel method of nonlinear dimension reduction and visualization method, namely, circular coordinate representation with a generalized penalty.
+Our method comes with explicit roughness control in terms of generalized penalty functions and extends the circular coordinates representation \cite{de2011persistent}.
 We propose to use general penalty functions to penalize the circular coordinates.
 This extended procedure preserves and facilitates the detection of topological features using constant edges in a high-dimensional dataset.
-Although the harmonic smoothness of coordinates under $L_{2}$ is not preserved, Our generalization is motivated by statistical considerations and it reveals how the idea of generalized penalty functions in statistics can be applied to accommodate for analyzing datasets.
+Although the harmonic smoothness of coordinates under $L_{2}$ is not preserved, the locally constant and abrupt pattern of circular coordinates by generalized penalty provides rich information of the topological structure of the dataset, such as (quasi-)periodicity or clustering structure.
+Our generalization is motivated by statistical considerations and it reveals how the idea of generalized penalty functions in statistics can be applied to accommodate for analyzing datasets.